Todd's Adventures in Slime World: Lynx

 In a capsule review of the Lynx version for STart, Clayton Walnum called the game "Wonderfully gross" and "a guaranteed hit."
-CVG Magazine reviewed the game in their January 1991 issue calling it a "superb exploration game", "highly original", "with plenty of long-lasting appeal" giving a score of 90 out of 100.
+CVG Magazine reviewed the game in their January 1991 issue calling it a "superb exploration game", "highly original", "with plenty of long-lasting appeal".

 Robert A. Jung reviewed the Atari Lynx version of the game in IGN.
 In his final verdict, he stated that "Todd's Adventures in Slime World will appeal mostly to players who enjoy the idea of exploring every nook and cranny of its vast, gooey terrain.
 For others, however, the appeal is not as distinct; depending on personal preferences and the availability of friends, the value of this card will vary significantly."
 He gave the game 7 out of 10.

-Marshal Rosenthal reviewed the game in the short lived Raze Magazine giving a score of 92%.
+Marshal Rosenthal reviewed the game in the short-lived Raze Magazine, giving a score of 92%.

 Genesis

 N. Somniac of GamePro characterized the Genesis version as "a faithful translation" of the Lynx version which benefits from the large screen presentation.
 He was especially impressed that the multiplayer mode was adapted to split-screen format without significant slowdown or reduction in graphic quality.
 Additionally praising the convenience of the restart/password feature and the variety of gameplay possibilities resulting from the many features, he concluded, "Sharp graphics, an engaging story line, and a nice mixture of action and suspense guarantees a messy, but fun-filled, time for all!"
 Most of the four reviewers of Electronic Gaming Monthly agreed that the Genesis version improved on the presentation of the Lynx original, though Martin Alessi contended the controls are not nearly as good, affecting the playability.
 Steve Harris found the essential gameplay concept "awkward and flat", while Ed Semrad and Sushi-X had more positive reactions, praising the long levels and challenge.
 They gave it a 6.25 out of 10.
 Mega Action gave a negative review writing: "The sound is poor and the graphics are small and untidy" and felt one of the major problems with Slime World is the lack of variety between levels.

 In a 2006 retrospective review, Benjamin Galway of Sega-16 stated that the Genesis version's reduction of the multiplayer mode from eight players to two, along with its addition of an ever-present map to eliminate any possibility of getting lost, takes away most of the game's appeal.
 He also stated that the background graphics, animations, and color palette are inferior to the Lynx version's, and while the play control is the same, this is not a positive since the original had clunky and unnatural control.
 He nonetheless gave it a 7 out of 10.